1-Power/RestroGirls/README.md

 The website using multiple programming languages such as PHP, MySQL, HTML and CSS.
 More languages can be found and you can find them on github.

 ## License
-The website is licensed under MIT license, see [LICENSE](./LICENSE)
+The website is licensed under Apache-2.0 license, see [LICENSE](./LICENSE)

 ## Installment Methods:
 ### Installing Application: